 Furthermore, the name of King Visva Malla also took its place when we talk about the overhanging balcony of the temple that was set up by him in 1548 AD.

-Besides these dates of erections, there are other dates that enroll the history related to the Dattatraya temple.
+Besides these dates of erections, there are other dates that enrol the history related to the Dattatraya temple.
 It is presumed that in 1769 A.D. when King Prithivi Narayan Shah conquered both Kathamndu and Patan before Bhaktapur, the king of those kingdoms, King Jaya Prakash Malla and Narsimha Malla respectively took shelter in this temple.

 However, there is no documentation found about this statement that particularly mentions whether they hide in the Dattatraya temple or in the Bhaktapur Palace Complex.
 But, yes, they were given shelter in Bhaktapur.